 - Would cause a reasonable person to feel fear

 - Repetitive and Menacing

 - Pursuit, following, harassing and/or interfering with the peace and/or safety of another

 - A student repeatedly shows up at another student's on-campus residence, always notifying the front desk attendant that they are there to see the resident.
 Upon a call to the resident, the student informs residence hall staff that this visitor is uninvited and continuously attempts to see them, even so far as waiting for them outside of classes and showing up to their on-campus place of employment requesting that they go out on a date together (Stalking 1).

-Sanctions for the above-listed “Other Civil Rights Behaviors” behaviors range from reprimand through expulsion (students) or termination of employment.
+Sanctions for the above-listed “Other Civil Rights Offense” behaviors range from reprimand through expulsion (students) or termination of employment.

 Retaliation is defined as any adverse action taken against a person participating in a protected activity because of their participation in that protected activity.
 Retaliation against an individual for alleging harassment, supporting a party bringing an allegation or for assisting in providing information relevant to a claim of harassment is a serious violation of Mid-Plains Community College policy and will be treated as another possible instance of harassment or discrimination.
 Acts of alleged retaliation should be reported immediately to the Title IX Coordinator and will be promptly investigated.
 Mid-Plains Community College is prepared to take appropriate steps to protect individuals who fear that they may be subjected to retaliation.

 Examples of Retaliation: